fgrehm/vagrant-lxc/README.md

-# :warning: PROJECT UNMAINTAINED: warning:
+# :warning: PROJECT UNMAINTAINED :arning:

 This project has been archived.
 Thanks a lot to everyone that contributed itwith over the years :heart: